Nuxalk language

-Nuxalk (/ˈnuːhɒlk/ NOO-halk), also known as Bella Coola /,bɛlə ˈkuːlə/, is a Salishan language spoken by the Nuxalk people.
+Nuxalk (/ˈnuːhɒlk/ NOO-halk), also known as Bella Coola (/,bɛlə ˈkuːlə/), is a Salishan language spoken by the Nuxalk people.
 Today, it is an endangered language in the vicinity of the Canadian town of Bella Coola, British Columbia.
-While the language is still sometimes called Bella Coola by linguists, the native name Nuxalk is preferred by some, notably by the Nuxalk Nation's government.
+While the language is still sometimes called Bella Coola by linguists, the native name Nuxalk is preferred by the Nuxalk Nation's government.

 Though the number of truly fluent speakers has not increased, the language is now taught in both the provincial school system and the Nuxalk Nation's own school, Acwsalcta, which means 'a place of learning'.
 Nuxalk language classes, if taken to at least the Grade 11 level, are considered adequate second-language qualifications for entry to the major B.C. universities.
 CKNN-FM Nuxalk Radio is also working to promote the language.

 Name

-The name "Nuxalk" for the language comes from the native nuxalk (or nuχalk), referring to the Bella Coola Valley.
+The name "Nuxalk" for the language comes from the native Nuxalk, referring to the Bella Coola Valley.
 "Bella Coola" is a rendering of the Heiltsuk bḷ́xʷlá, meaning 'stranger'.